xenohunter/bluesky-overhaul/README.md

 ## Bluesky Overhaul

-This is a small (and hopefully temporary) extension for Chrome that adds some nice and handy features to [Bluesky](https://bsky.app/), the greatest media platform of all time.
+This is a small (and hopefully temporary) extension for [Chrome](https://chrome.google.com/webstore/detail/bluesky-overhaul/cllpkmbebfmadmkkpplnaaffnhjjpgbi) (and partially Firefox) that adds some nice and handy features to [Bluesky](https://bsky.app/), the greatest media platform of all time.

 Right now (as of April 11, 2023), the app is invite-only and the web app is running at https://staging.bsky.app/ (you may find yours truly at [@blisstweeting.ingroup.social](https://staging.bsky.app/profile/blisstweeting.ingroup.social)).